The Shallows and the Interface That Trains Attention

 The Book

 Carr's author page notes that The Shallows became a New York Times bestseller, was a finalist for the 2011 Pulitzer Prize in General Nonfiction, and received an expanded tenth-anniversary edition in 2020 with a new afterword on smartphones and social media.
-The Pulitzer citation described it as an exploration of the internet's physical and cultural consequences for a general audience.
+The Pulitzer citation described the book as an exploration of the internet's physical and cultural consequences for a general audience.

 That status matters because The Shallows is not just a screen-time complaint.
 It belongs beside Understanding Media, Amusing Ourselves to Death, Technopoly, and Filterworld.
 It asks an older media-theory question in a newly intimate form: what kind of person does a dominant medium train people to become?